What is a Peer Leader?

 How Do I Become a Peer Leader?

 To be a peer leader at Journey House, students need to fill out an application.
-Upon receipt of the application, the Campus Minister, Deacon David Behling, will follow up to schedule an interview with you.
+Upon receipt of the application, the Campus Ministry Director, Deacon David Behling, will follow up to schedule an interview with you.
 Student can expect the interview to be casual and non-anxious 🙂 .
 If you are interested in more information or an application, please email Deacon David at email@example.com.

 What responsibilities do Peer Leaders have?